East River Waterfront

 In 2005, the NYC Economic Development Corporation launched a plan to dramatically redevelop the waterfront of the Lower East Side and Chinatown, yet the plan was not viewed as sensitive to the local community’s needs.
 As a response to this plan, HSC worked with the O.U.R.
 (Organizing & Uniting Residents) Waterfront Coalition to develop and conduct a visioning process to incorporate community participation and input into the renovation of this important public space.
 HSC compiled the results of this visioning process in a document called “The People’s Plan for the East River Waterfront.”
 Released in 2009, the Plan highlights the differences between the community’s vision and the NYC EDC’s plans for the space.

-Today, HSC is using this plan to advocate for the City’s inclusion of the community’s needs for accessibility, health and quality of life, cultural diversity, safety, and community autonomy in the space’s redesign.
-Since 2011, HSC has been conducting a series of workshops, called the Waterfront on Wheels, that engage local residents around envisioning the future for public park space specifically on Pier 42 of the East River waterfront.
+Today, HSC continues to use this plan to advocate for the City’s inclusion of the community’s needs for accessibility, health and quality of life, cultural diversity, safety, and community autonomy in the space’s redesign.
+Between 2011-2013, HSC conducted a series of workshops, called the Waterfront on Wheels, that engaged local residents around envisioning the future for public park space specifically on Pier 42 of the East River waterfront.

 Paths to Pier 42